anabelyong/jtvae/README.md

-# Junction Tree Variational Autoencoder for Molecular Graph Generation
+# Junction Tree Variational Autoencoder for Molecular Graph Generation (Python 3.7)

-Official implementation of our Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364)
+Official implementation of our Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364).
+Inspired by [https://github.com/Bibyutatsu/FastJTNNpy3] and [https://github.com/hello-maker/JunctionTreeVAE/tree/main]

-# Update
-We have made architecture improvements to JT-VAE.
-We recommend you to check our new repository at https://github.com/wengong-jin/hgraph2graph/.
-This repo contains a molecular language model pre-trained on ChEMBL (1.8 million compounds) and scripts for property-guided molecule generation.
-All scripts are written in python 3.7 and pytorch.

 # Accelerated Version
-We have accelerated our code!
-The new code is in `fast_jtnn/`, and the VAE training script is in `fast_molvae/`.
-Please refer to `fast_molvae/README.md` for details.
+I have implemented the JTVAE with 'fast_molvae/' and 'fast_jtnn/'.

 # Requirements
 * Linux (We only tested on Ubuntu)
-* RDKit (version >= 2017.09)
+* RDKit (version >= 2019.09.01)
-* Python (version == 2.7)
+* Python (version == 3.7)
-* PyTorch (version >= 0.2)
+* PyTorch (version >= 1.13)

 To install RDKit, please follow the instructions here [http://www.rdkit.org/docs/Install.html](http://www.rdkit.org/docs/Install.html)

 We highly recommend you to use conda for package management.

+# Tutorial
+Head to 'fast_molvae/README.md'

 # Quick Start
 The following directories contains the most up-to-date implementations of our model: